twitch4j/twitch4j/docs/content/events/IrcMessageEvent.md

 ## Description

-The low level irc message received before it gets parsed.
+The irc message received before it gets parsed and the real event gets dispatched.

 ## Dependencies